 The Virgins' Beach can only be reached by trail from Praia dos Amores, itself not easy to get to from Praia do Canto.

-Good for kids, with calm waters, but also very popular with boat tours.
+This beach is great for kids with its calm waters.
+It is also very popular with boat tours.

 - Praia Rasa

 Great for couples, with calm waters and romantic places to stay.